Photo by Corina Ardelean, Unsplash.

 So Little Help

 Worse still, America is a ruthless country when it comes to taking care of people who are sick.
-Whether you have a physical or mental illness, or a substance abuse problem, there are few resources for you and your family, even if you have health insurance.
-If you’re mentally ill, drug addicted, or both, your best option in many cases is to show up at an emergency room and say you’re suicidal and will kill yourself if they let you go.
-Then, most likely, they will detox you if you’re on drugs and send you to an overcrowded facility, where they will bombard you with prescription drugs to “stabilize” you, before releasing you a few days later.
-The moment you arrive in a mental health or rehab facility in the US, the race is on to kick you out as fast as possible, to make room for the next person cycling through the revolving door.
+Few resources are available to those with mental illness, addiction, or both.
+Even if you have health insurance.
+If you’re mentally ill, drug addicted, or both, your best option in many cases is to show up at an emergency room.
+You must tell them you’re suicidal and will kill yourself if they let you go.
+Then, most likely, they will detox you if you’re on drugs, and send you to an overcrowded facility.
+Once there, they will bombard you with prescription drugs to “stabilize” you, before releasing you a few days later.
+The moment you arrive in a mental health or rehab facility in the US, the race is on to kick you out as fast as possible.
+They need to make room for the next person cycling through the revolving door.

 The other option is to say you’re homicidal.
 And if you really are homicidal and your family is afraid of you, the exact same thing happens anyway.
 Families with small children who have a mentally ill, drug-addicted, or explosively violent teen have little or no recourse, unless and until the teen in question does something so horrendous, he or she is sentenced to a long stint in prison.